 EM Analysis - See EM Records Analysis/Interpretation.

-EM Analysis Rate - The proportion of e-monitored records that are analysed.
+EM Analysis Rate - The proportion of e-monitored records that are analysed to produce EM data.

 EM Certifier - An individual or organisation which has been approved by the appropriate authority to inspect and approve e-monitoring systems for use.

+EM Coverage -The proportion of vessels or fishing activities that are effectively covered by the EM Program.
+[Chair’s comment: this definition is different to that used for Observer coverage and may be confusing with respect to CCMs obligations – more thought required]

-EM Data - Data produced through analysis of e-monitoring records that conforms with the data standards specified in the SSPs.
+EM Data analysis - Data produced through analysis of e-monitoring records that conforms with the data standards specified in the SSPs.

-EM Data Quality Reviewer – A EM Analyst who reviews EM Data to verify and validate information produced by the EM Analyst.
+EM data requirements – the minimum data fields that must be obtained from EM records and ancillary logs.
+These will be agreed by WCPFC.
+Note, for an interim period it is possible that not all EM data requirements will be mandatory.

-EM Programme - A process administered by a national fisheries regulator(s) that includes the use of EM systems on vessels to independently collect and verify fisheries data and information.
+EM Program - A process administered by one or a group of national fisheries regulator(s) that includes the use of EM systems on vessels to independently collect and verify fisheries data and information.
+This is different to the WCPFC EM Program.

 EM Records - Footage (still images and video) and sensor data recorded by an EM System that can be analysed to produce EM Data.
 Sensors may include any number of sensors (e.g., hydraulic sensors) that are part of the EM equipment and whose data is recorded on the vessel as part of the EM system.